sudar/RTuinOS/doc/readMe.forSetup.txt

 separated and clearly recognizable and readable to the user.
 The invariant parts of the makefile have been hidden in a sub-directory.
   A kind of "callback" is made into the application folder.
-An (optional) makefile fragment located here will be included into the build and permits to override general settings in an application related fashion.
+An (optional) makefile fragment located in the application folder will be included into the build and permits to override general settings in an application related fashion.

 Support of Arduino 1.0.5, the current release as of today (31.7.2013) All test cases can be built and run with Arduino 1.0.5.